Jewish Lights Publishing For People of All Faiths, All Backgrounds • Words for the Soul--Made in Vermont

 Rabbi Arthur Green, author of Ehyeh: A Kabbalah for Tomorrow

-Rabbi David W. Nelson, PhD, a popular lecturer and former senior teaching fellow at CLAL—The National Jewish Center for Learning and Leadership, is associate director of ARZA, the Association of Reform Zionists of America.
-He can be reached at judaismphysicsgod@yahoo.com.
+Rabbi David W. Nelson, PhD, a popular lecturer and former senior teaching fellow at Clal—The National Jewish Center for Learning and Leadership, is campus rabbi and assistant professor of Religion at Bard College in Annandale on Hudson, NY.

 Home